microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/accessreviewsv2-root.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 >[!NOTE]
 >This documentation applies to access reviews of group memberships.
-For access reviews on all other supported resource types, see [Access reviews (all resources)](accessreviews-root.md).
+For access reviews on all other supported resource types, see [Access reviews](accessreviews-root.md).
 >
->Currently, this API only supports access reviews of group memberships.
+>Currently, this API supports access reviews of only group memberships.

 You can use [Azure AD access reviews](/azure/active-directory/active-directory-azure-ad-controls-access-reviews-overview) to configure one-time or recurring access reviews for attestation of user's access rights.